ProtectiveManEgg/PixelPusher/README.md

+This library is not capable of processing within microseconds of transmissions.
+Channel 2 is sent within rapid succession as channel 1.
+It will never be capable of receiving those packets with any sort of effectiveness. must be used with the `singleChannel` flag set to `True`.
+Micropython _should_ be capable but not certain.
+Will take another look at Micropython.

 # PixelPusher
 This project is a deconstruction of [DarthAffe's](https://github.com/DarthAffe) [NodeMCU sketch](https://github.com/DarthAffe/RGB.NET/blob/master/RGB.NET.Devices.WS281X/Sketches/RGB.NET_NodeMCU.ino).
 I wanted the simplicity of using Python, and CircuitPython seemed like a good choice.